zebrafactory/zebrachain/README.md

 * Entropy accumulation throughout the lifetime of a ZebraChain.
 At each signature, a new call to `getrandom()` is made.
 This new entropy is securely mixed with the current seed (using a keyed hash), and the result is the next seed.

 * Quantum safe.
-ZebraChain uses the recently standardizied [ML-DSA FIPS 204](https://csrc.nist.gov/pubs/fips/204/final) quantum secure algorithm in a hybrid construction with the classically secure [ed25519](https://ed25519.cr.yp.to/) algorithm (as recommended by the ML-DSA authors).
+ZebraChain uses the recently standardized [ML-DSA FIPS 204](https://csrc.nist.gov/pubs/fips/204/final) quantum secure algorithm in a hybrid construction with the classically secure [ed25519](https://ed25519.cr.yp.to/) algorithm (as recommended by the ML-DSA authors).
 Support for